mahsasaedimehr/JavaScript/readme.md

 then calculate fahrenheit whit this condition: const fahrenheit = (celsius * 1.8) +32
 at the end display the result with return condition and console.log to be save in the console end.

+# A function that searches for a word in a sentence